SamOnalaja/SMU_6306_CaseStudy_2/Analysis/Case_Study_2.md

 procrastination_data$Age <- trunc(procrastination_data$Age,digits=0)
 ```

-* There are zero values in the contry of residence.
+* There are zero values in the country of residence.
 We are replacing them with NA to treat this as missing.

 ```r